Skip to content

 Ours (Theorem 1.2) \(\widetilde{O}(d + \varepsilon \Delta_\sigma^2 + 1/\varepsilon^3)\) \(\varepsilon^{-0.5} \lesssim \Delta_\sigma \lesssim \min\{\sqrt{d} \varepsilon^{-1.5}, \varepsilon^{-2.5}\}\)

-The four methods are incomparable; each is optimal in its own parameter regime.
-The new method introduced here covers the "moderate diameter + small \(\varepsilon\)" regime, previously uncovered.
+The four methods are incomparable; each is optimal in its own parameter space.
+The proposed method occupies the "medium diameter + small \(\varepsilon\)" regime, which was previously uncovered.

 Ablation Study